14 SaaS Retention Strategies that Boost Growth

 Action step: Ask yourself: what is that your product offers and how can you ensure your customers experience that value proposition?

-13. Provide Ongoing and Proactive Customer Support
+13. Provide Ongoing Proactive Customer Support for Retention

 Like a customer success team, a customer support team is also ultimately dedicated to customer satisfaction.
 Except, the support team is responsible for answering any questions that customers may have, guiding them when they get stuck executing a workflow, and taking complaints and feedback on your app and features.